 Where to start?
 Right here.
 With a little help from interior designer Sarah Davies, founder at FLOELLA Interiors, we bring you 2020's most on-trend bathroom ideas.
-So, whether you are looking forward to a major renovation, merely want to give the space a quick spruce – or simply love looking at beautiful bathroom pictures, these are the Instagram bathroom trends that the world's design conscious have embraced this year – and that you should know about.
+So, whether you are looking forward to a major renovation, merely want to give the space a quick spruce – or simply love looking at beautiful bathroom trends, these are the Instagram bathroom trends that the world's design conscious have embraced this year – and that you should know about.

 We are not surprised that freestanding baths are number on the list.
 After all, a freestanding bath makes a luxurious statement in any bathroom.
 From traditional roll tops with claw feet to more modern oval styles, there is a design for every taste, every budget and even every bathroom size.

 Why choose freestanding over a fitted bath?
 Other than its beautiful, eye-catching shape and the feeling of luxury it exudes, a freestanding tub can actually help a small bathroom feel larger and brighter than a boxy, fitted bath. .

 Marble tiles on floors or walls add an extra layer of opulence to a bathroom.
 An Instagram favorite, with over 99,000 images linked to #marblebathroom, we love real marble, but find that lookalikes can be very convincing and will allow you to stretch your budget further, applying marble to both walls and floors for a boutique-style bathroom.

 Simple, clean and fresh, a white tile brings a cool aesthetic to a bathroom.
 Add white tiles to walls so that the room feels light, bright and clean, and let pattern floors do the talking.